Heat and the Athlete: Preventing Dehydration in Youth Sports

-There are several risk factors that place children uniquely at risk for heat related illnesses.
-These include inadequate pre-hydration, being tired or not well rested, sudden increase in physical activity at the start of a sports season, increased BMI, current or recent illness (especially GI illnesses or fever) and many medications.
+There are several risk factors that place children uniquely at risk for heat-related illnesses.
+These include inadequate pre-hydration, being tired or not well rested, sudden increase in physical activity at the start of a sports season, increased BMI (weight to height ratio), current or recent illness (especially illnesses with vomiting, diarrhea and/or fever), and many medications.

-Heat related illnesses often start slowly, but can progress quickly if not recognized.
-Symptoms of heat exhaustion to be aware of are: increased thirst, weakness, muscle cramps, nausea and vomiting, headache, irritability, increased sweating or cool and clammy skin.
-If your child displays one or more of these symptoms, it is best to have them stop play, move them to cool environment (indoors if possible), lie down, treat with cool water soaked towels on the skin, sipping of fluids and call our office for further advice.
+Heat-related illnesses often start slowly, but can progress quickly if not recognized.
+Symptoms of heat exhaustion include increased thirst, weakness, muscle cramps, nausea and vomiting, headache, irritability, increased sweating or cool and clammy skin.
+If your child displays one or more of these symptoms, it is best to have them stop play, move them to cool environment (indoors if possible), lay down, treat with cool water soaked towels on the skin, sipping of fluids and call our office for further advice.

 The best way to ensure your athlete’s safety is to take preventative steps.
 Have your child or teen begin hydration the day prior to practice and to continue to increase fluids the day after practice, as well.
 While access to drinking water on the field is essential, pre and post practice hydration is key to preventing injury and illness!
 Drink on a schedule, not just when thirsty.
 Follow these helpful guidelines:

 |Before sports||4 to 8 oz cold water 1-2 hours prior to sports; 4 to 8 oz cold water 10 to 15 minutes prior to sports||8 to 16 oz cold water 1-2 hours prior to sports; 8 to 12 oz cold water 10 to 15 minutes prior to sports|